-Our insurance carrier partners bill and collect insurance premiums paid by our members.
-Carrier partners do not report to us the number of members that we have as of a given date.
-The majority of our non-Medicare members who terminate their policies do so by discontinuing their premium payments to the carrier and do not inform us of the cancellation.
+Health insurance carriers bill and collect insurance premiums paid by our members.
+Health insurance carriers do not report to us the number of members that we have as of a given date.
+The majority of our non-Medicare members who terminate their insurance plans do so by discontinuing their premium payments to the carrier and do not inform us of the cancellation.
 Also, some of our non-Medicare members pay their premiums less frequently than monthly.
-Given the number of months required to observe non-payment of commissions in order to confirm cancellations, we estimate the number of members who are active on insurance policies as of a specified date.
-We estimate the number of continuing members on all policies as of a specific date as follows:
+Given the number of months required to observe non-payment of commissions in order to confirm both Medicare and non-Medicare cancellations, we estimate the number of members who are active on insurance plans we have sold as of a specified date.
+We estimate the number of continuing members on those plans as of a specific date as follows:

-- Historically, to calculate the estimated number of members active on individual and family plan health insurance policies, we have taken the sum of (i) the number of IFP members for whom we have received or applied a commission payment for the month that is six months prior to the date of estimation after reducing that number using historical experience (for which the experience for the period from July 1 to December 31, 2013 was used for the calculation of membership as of December 31, 2014) for assumed member cancellations over the six-month period and (ii) the number of approved members over the six-month period prior to the date of estimation after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate.
-Historically, the percentage of our members who did not accept their approved policy remained at a relatively constant rate.
-However, we observed an increase in the number of members who ultimately did not accept their approved policies, compared to our historical experience, beginning with policies that were submitted in the quarter ended March 31, 2014.
-This lower acceptance rate was used to estimate the assumed number of members who did not accept their approved policy for the six months ended December 31, 2014.
-As a result, for the purpose of estimating the number of members active on individual and family plan insurance policies as of December 31, 2014, we have assumed and applied a higher percentage of members who do not accept their approved policy as compared to the assumption used in prior years. - For ancillary insurance policies (such as short-term, dental, vision, accident and student), we take the sum of (i) the number of members for whom we have received or applied a commission payment for the month that is one to three months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the one to three-month period); and (ii) the number of approved members over the one to three-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
+- For Medicare-related health insurance plans, we take the number of members for whom we have received a commission payment for or applied a commission payment to the month of the estimate. - For IFP health insurance plans, we take the sum of (i) the number of IFP members for whom we have received or applied a commission payment for the month that is six months prior to the date of estimation after reducing that number using historical experience for assumed member cancellations over the six-month period; and (ii) the number of approved members over the six-month period prior to the date of estimation after reducing that number by the percentage of members who do not accept their approved policy from the same month of the previous year for each of the six months prior to the date of estimation and for estimated member cancellations through the date of the estimate. - For ancillary health insurance plans (such as short-term, dental, vision, accident and student), we take the sum of (i) the number of members for whom we have received or applied a commission payment for the month that is one to three months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the one to three-month period); and (ii) the number of approved members over the one to three-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
 The one to three-month period varies by insurance product and is largely dependent upon the timeliness of commission payment and related reporting from the related carriers.

-- For Medicare-related insurance policies, we take the number of members for whom we have received or applied a commission payment prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations, including rapid disenrollment). - For small business health insurance policies, we estimate the number of members using the number of initial members at the time the group is approved, and we update this number for changes in membership if such changes are reported to us by the group or carrier in the period it is reported.
+For small business health insurance plans, we estimate the number of members using the number of initial members at the time the group is approved, and we update this number for changes in membership if such changes are reported to us by the group or carrier in the period it is reported.
 However, groups generally notify the carrier directly of policy cancellations and increases or decreases in group size without informing us.